OData/ODataSamples/WebApi/v3/ODataActionsSample/ReadMe.txt

-﻿This sample illustrates various ways to implement OData actions in ASP.NET Web API.
+﻿This sample illustrates various ways to implement OData actions in OData WebApi.

 The sample implements a simple movie rental scenario.
 The application displays a list of movies, and the user can check out or return a movie.
 You can also add a movie to the list.